In collaboration with Reflections Holiday Parks

 Good to know: High chairs and cots can be hired from reception.
 There is a separate laundry building adjacent to the deluxe cabins.

 If you couldn’t be bothered packing food for the trip (we didn’t), there’s an IGA store on Ballina Street where you can pick up your groceries.
-Reception at the holiday park also stocks some basic convenience items.
+Reception at Reflections Lennox Head also stocks some basic convenience items.
 If you’ve had to throw dirty clothes in your bag because, you know, you’re a busy parent and you haven’t gotten around to the washing, there’s a laundry at the holiday park.

 Here are just a few things kids can do at Reflections Holiday Parks Lennox Head:

-- Ball games on the large grassed area beside the lake (opposite cabin)
+- Enjoy ball games on the large grassed area beside the lake (opposite cabin)

-- Board games (on loan from the reception for free)
+- Enjoy some fun board games (on loan from the reception for free)

 In addition to Lake Ainsworth being right next to the holiday park, the beach was only a five-minute walk from our cabin.
 It was so lovely to be able to enjoy both the serenity and stillness of the lake and the crashing sound of the ocean waves.